 4. Drunk driving

 The holidays are a time for fun and celebration, but they are unfortunately one of the most dangerous times to be on the road.
 Drunk driving is extremely common this time of year and fatalities related to alcohol-impaired driving have risen since 2005.
-In December 2008, 520 people died from alcohol- or drug-related crashes, impaired driving isn’t the only reason this online traffic school California and others exist, there are plenty of dangerous drivers that don’t pay attention to the road that remain sober.
+In December 2008, 520 people died from alcohol, or illegal drugs, related crashes, impaired driving isn’t the only reason this online traffic school California and others exist, there are plenty of dangerous drivers that don’t pay attention to the road that remain sober.
 When you’re out this holiday season please be observant.
 If you can reframe from driving during times of celebration please do so.
 Its the season of family.
 Nothing is safer than a movie at home with your loved ones.

 5. Vehicle theft